Utkarsh1244p/E-Commercial-Site/README.md

 About.php   : It consist code of abouts us page.

 CSS Files::
-bootstrap.css, dec1321.css, style2.css are css files that I used to make the site.
+bootstrap.css and style.css are css files that I used to make the site.

 img Folder consist all images, svg's and logos used in site